All the ‘Bridgerton’ houses and where to find them in real life

 Aubrey Hall, the Bridgerton country house

-The much-anticipated second season of Bridgerton introduces quite a few charming new characters.
+The much-anticipated second season of Bridgerton introduced quite a few charming new characters.
 But the new addition that stole our hearts is the country estate of the Bridgerton family, Aubrey Hall.

 The Bridgerton ancestral estate is reminiscent of the viscount family’s house in London, with vining plants framing its façade.
 But Aubrey Hall is much grander — in both its architecture and significance.

-Standing in as Aubrey Hall in the hit Netflix series Bridgerton is Wrotham Park, a neo-Palladian English country house located in the parish of South Mimms, in Hertfordshire.
+Standing in as Aubrey Hall is Wrotham Park, a neo-Palladian English country house located in the parish of South Mimms, in Hertfordshire.

 Wrotham Park as Aubrey Hall, the Bridgerton country house